Capture of Fez (1576): Aftermath

-Meanwhile, Al-Mutawakkil fled to Spain and then Portugal, when Sebastian of Portugal promised to help him regain his throne.
-This led to an expedition and the Battle of Ksar El Kebir in 1578, also known as the Battle of Three Kings which was a considerable defeat for the Portuguese and having lost their childless monarch Portugal passed into the hands of Spanish throne.
-Prior to the battle, Abd al-Malik had recognised himself as a vassal of the Sublime Porte.
+Meanwhile, al-Mutawakkil fled first to what is now Spain and then to Portugal, where King Sebastian promised support for an attempt to recover the throne.
+This led to the Portuguese expedition of 1578 and the Battle of Ksar al-Kabir (also known as the Battle of the Three Kings), a major Portuguese defeat that contributed to the dynastic crisis culminating in the Iberian Union of 1580.
+Before the battle, Abd al-Malik had acknowledged the suzerainty of the Ottomans.